Revenue Is Vanity. Profit Is Sanity. Why hospitality keeps getting this backwards

 The hospitality paradox

-The industry has become remarkably good at being busy without being profitable!
+The hospitality industry has become very good at being busy without being profitable.

 The uncomfortable economics of profit

-What receives far less attention is price, despite the fact that small changes in price have a far greater impact on profit than almost anything else.
-Unlike volume growth, price increases don’t bring additional operational complexity with them.
-There are no extra rooms to service or extra staff to rota.
-The improvement drops straight through to the bottom line.
+What gets far less attention is price, despite the fact that it has the biggest impact of them all.
+Small improvements in price have a disproportionate effect on profit because they don’t carry any extra operational cost.
+There are no additional rooms to clean or staff to rota.
+The improvement drops straight to the bottom line.

-Price is a message, not just a mechanism
+Price is a message, not just a number

 The quiet damage of discount culture

-Worse still, discounting doesn’t just affect margins, it affects behaviour.
-It trains customers to wait, attracts the most price-sensitive demand, and makes future pricing decisions even harder.
-Over time, businesses find themselves working harder for less, all while believing they are being “commercial”.
+More damaging still is the behavioural effect.
+Discounting attracts the most price-sensitive demand, trains customers to wait, and makes future pricing decisions harder.
+Over time, businesses find themselves working harder for less, while believing they're being commercially savvy.

 Revenue management decides the number.